StrawberryChocolateFudge/Commitment-Service-for-XMR-HTLC-Swaps/readme.md

 ## Using multisig wallet as deposit address

-The commitment provider doesn't care what address is used for depositing same way it has now knowledge of where the commitment is used.
+The commitment provider doesn't care what address is used for depositing same way it has no knowledge of where the commitment is used.

-If an application developer implements Multisig for depositing, that can create applications where XMR could be refunded also.
+If an application developer implements Multisig for depositing, that can create applications where XMR could be refunded conditionally.

-A use-case that comes to mind is Monero Collateral Loans.
+A use-case that comes to mind is Monero Collateralized Loans.

 Let me explain: